storesafe/cordova-sqlcipher-adapter/README.md

 - `common-src` - source for Android & iOS versions without sqlcipher
 - `cipher-src` - source for Android & iOS versions with sqlcipher
 - `cipher-rc` - pre-release version, including sqlcipher dependencies
-- `master` - version for release, *may* be included in PhoneGap build in the future.
+- `cipher-master` - version for release, *may* be included in PhoneGap build in the future.